Flu vaccine linked to 40% reduction in Alzheimer’s risk

 Clip Art Korea

 According to the results of research related to Alzheimer’s disease published so far, it is known that it is caused by genetic factors, lifestyle, and environmental factors.
-And a recently published study found that vaccination with some vaccines, including the tuberculosis vaccine BCG and the chickenpox/singles vaccine, could reduce the risk of Alzheimer’s disease.
+And a recently published study found that vaccination with some vaccines, including the tuberculosis vaccine BCG and the chickenpox/singles vaccine, might reduce the risk of Alzheimer’s disease.

 A team of researchers from the University of Texas Health Sciences Center investigated the link between a flu vaccine and Alzheimer’s risk, according to a press release published by Medicalnewstoday.
 The study results were published in the Journal of Alzheimer’s Disease.